webtechalex/ts-jest-setup/README.md

 ```
 "test": "jest"
 ```
-We have already got Node running the emitted `*.js` files, but we need to build after every change and then run it.
+We have already got Node running the emitted `*.js` files, but right now we would need to run our build script to emit new `*.js` files after every change we make before we can run with it.
 What if Node could run our `*.ts` files directly?
 We can use `ts-node` for this.
 The project installs `ts-node` and includes a script to run it
 ```
 "dev": "ts-node ./src/index.ts"
 ```
 ## An important note about the emitted JavaScript

-Notice that we have chosen to emit modules that use CommonJS module syntax.
-We can configure TypeScript to emit ESModules, but there is a critical difference between how TypeScript allows ESM imports to be expressed and what NodeJS expects from ESM import syntax:
+Notice that in `tsconfig.json` we have chosen to emit modules that use CommonJS module syntax.
+We can configure TypeScript to emit ESModules, but there is a critical difference between how TypeScript allows ESM imports to be expressed and what NodeJS expects from ESM import syntax.

 Typescript allows the file extension to be omitted in the file path value, so the import in our TypeScript file looks like this: